Archer season 9: Synopsis

-The season sees Sterling Archer as an alcoholic seaplane pilot living on the lush and mysterious Pacific island of Mitimotu with Pam, his muscular co-pilot, and sidekick/best friend.
+The season, set in spring 1939, sees Sterling Archer as an alcoholic seaplane pilot living on the lush and mysterious Pacific island of Mitimotu with Pam, his muscular co-pilot, and sidekick/best friend.
 Cheryl is cast as Charlotte Stratton, a honeymooner and a member of New York's high-class society who becomes stranded when her husband leaves after Archer slept with her, Malory is a fancy hotel owner and once more Archer's mother and employer, Ray is Capitaine Reynaud, a pompous French colonial gendarme, Cyril is Siegbert Fuchs, the Nazi spy posing as a local businessman, Lana is Princess Lanaluakalani of Mitimotu's Indigenous Polynesian population and Krieger is a sapient, wisecracking scarlet macaw named Crackers.
 Archer's nemesis is a German flying ace named Ziegler, who bears a striking resemblance to Barry.
 Ziegler shot Archer down five times during the Spanish Civil War due to the superiority of the German planes, one time causing Archer to lose an eye.
 Archer, his mother, Princess Lanaluakalani, and the Germans compete with each other to find a valuable idol rumored to be hidden on the island.